Shake It Up (The Cars song): Background

 Guitarist Elliot Easton said he wanted his solo to sound like "two guys trading off".
 He first plays a Fender Telecaster, in a style skewing country, then midway through the solo switches to a Gibson guitar for a heavier rock sound.

+Composition and lyrics

+"Shake It Up" is a danceable new wave, power pop and art punk song, which Ocasek referred as "the big return to pop" after the more experimental style of the preceding album, Panorama.
+The song references dance moves, hair styles and having fun.
+However, bassist and singer Benjamin Orr has stated the song tells the story of how important it is to make a mark in life, to "let them know what you really mean".